 The Ghosts of Cape Town, South Africa

 In the castle's dark dungeon, visitors have reported hearing whispers, as well as footsteps (possibly belonging to a mysterious black dog that is known to appear and disappear at will).
 While visiting, you may also hear bells ring out from the castle's tower.
-Of course, when you realize the tower has been walled up for decades (following the mysterious death of a soldier), these chimes will quickly send a shiver up your spine.
+But, of course, when you realize the tower has been walled up for decades (following the mysterious death of a soldier), these chimes will quickly send a shiver up your spine.

 The castle is also said to be haunted by the ghost of a particularly nasty general, Governor Pieter Gysbert van Noodt.
 According to legend, he was cursed to walk the grounds for eternity by a soldier he had sentenced to death.